Kerber (band): 1980s

-The band's history begins in Niš at the beginning of the 1980s, with the band Top (Cannon).
+The band's beginnings can be tracked back to the band Top (Cannon), active in Niš at the beginning of the 1980s.
 Top performed their own songs, as well as covers of songs by foreign hard rock acts, often cooperating with the Treća polovina (Third Half) theatre.
 They gained local popularity, but did not have a steady lineup.
 In 1981, a steady lineup was formed, featuring Goran Šepa "Gale" (vocals), Tomislav "Tomica" Nikolić (guitar), Branislav "Bane" Božinović (keyboards), Zoran Stamenković (drums) and Zoran Madić (bass guitar).
-They changed their name to Kerber and decided to perform their own material.
+They adopted the name Kerber and decided to perform their own material.
 The songs were composed by all of the members, and the lyrics were written by Stamenković.

 Kerber had their first official concert in November 1981, in Muzički klub (Music Club) in Niš.
 During 1982, the band had numerous concerts in Niš and across Serbia, while working on the material for their first album.
-In early spring of 1982, Madić left the band to serve his mandatory stint in the Yugoslav army.
-He was replaced by former Mama Rock and Plamteće Nebo (Flaming Sky) member Zoran "Sosa" Žikić. Žikić had impressionable stage performances: he played an axe-shaped guitar and performed fire breathing.
-In May 1983, Kerber won the first place at Subotica Youth Festival with the song "Mezimac" ("Minion").
+In early spring of 1982, Madić left the band to serve his mandatory stint in the Yugoslav army, and was replaced by former Mama Rock and Plamteće Nebo (Flaming Sky) member Zoran "Sosa" Žikić. Žikić had impressionable stage performances: he played an axe-shaped guitar and performed fire breathing.
+In May 1983, Kerber won the first place at the prominent Subotica Youth Festival with the song "Mezimac" ("Minion").
 Several days after this success, they performed as an opening band on Galija concert in Belgrade's Tašmajdan Stadium.

 In July 1983, Kerber recorded their debut album, Nebo je malo za sve (The Sky Is not Big Enough for All), produced by Gordon Rowley, bass guitarist of the British heavy metal band Nightwing.
-The album was mixed at Strawberry Studio in Manchester.
+Kerber members met Rowley while he was performing in Yugoslavia as a member of Peter Green's backing band, and after hearing the group's demo recordings, Rowley got interested in working with them.
+The album was recorded in Aquarius studio in Belgrade and mixed at Strawberry Studio in Manchester.
 It was released on ZKP RTLJ record label and immediately became successful, with 10,000 copies sold during the first week of the album sale.
 The album brought nationwide hits "Mezimac", "Nebo je malo za sve" and "Heroji od staniola" ("Tin Foil Heroes").
-After the album release, Kerber performed as the opening band on Uriah Heep concerts in Yugoslavia.
+After the album release, Kerber performed as the opening band on Uriah Heep and Ten Years After concerts in Yugoslavia.